Short answer

 How long reinstatement takes

 Most reinstatement requests get a decision within about three business days.
 Cases that need address verification, or that are appealed after a first rejection, can take a couple of weeks.
-If your first appeal is declined, you can appeal again — but only after genuinely fixing the issue, with stronger evidence.
+Throughout, resist the urge to chase it with more edits or more appeals, that resets the clock more often than it speeds it up.

 How to stop it happening again